 - Divide up the dough into however many mice you want (size is up to you) and make a sort of short fat sausage shape out of each section.
 Roll at the front to get a pointy nose and pinch either side to get the ear shape.

-- Put your mousy masterpieces on to baking paper/grease proof paper and on to a tray in the fridge for 24 hours to set completely.
+- Put your mousy masterpieces on to baking paper/grease proof paper and on to a tray in the fridge overnight to set completely.

 Well I’ve never heard of Christmas mice!
 So this is a new one – and it’s very clever and so cute!
 Can’t decide what to make first, the mice or the glittered oranges – those are beautiful!!
 I know you’ve been doing Christmas all year but that can only mean you are now 100% ready!
 I pull out your book yesterday and made the cola can lanterns…and tomorrow I’m going to make some preserved lemons…I have loved having your book on hand!
 Thanks for all the great idea – and thanks for another year of great advice and friendship!
 Merry Christmas Karon to you and Idgy! xo, Nan

 Very cute and easy to make.
 I’m 13 and was home alone when i got a little creative, and made a whole “herd” of sugar mice with no problem 🙂

 Thank you so much for this, I was looking for the traditional recipe, it’s so good to finally have it!
 Thank you ❤️